 A thing to note – the colors carry their obvious meaning only for those who actually get to see them.
 So it’s a good thing to either make sure the visible text itself carries the meaning of the alert well enough or to eventually add some additional descriptions to only be seen by the screen readers in order to grant the page’s accessibility.

-Along with links and simple HTML tags like strong for example the alert elements in Bootstrap 4 can also contain Headings and paragraphs for the cases when you want to showcase a bit longer content.
-You can also add an X icon to dismiss the alert and add a cool transition to it to once more ensure the visual comfort of the visitors.
+Along with the links and simple HTML tags, like strong for example, the alert elements in Bootstrap 4 can also contain Headings and paragraphs for the cases when you want to showcase a bit longer content.

 <div class="alert alert-success" role="alert"> <h4 class="alert-heading">Well done!</h4> <p>Aww yeah, you successfully read this important alert message.
 This example text is going to run a bit longer so that you can see how spacing within an alert works with this kind of content.</p> <p class="mb-0">Whenever you need to, be sure to use margin utilities to keep things nice and tidy.</p> </div>

 You can at the same time bring in an X icon to dismiss the alert and incorporate a cool transition to it to once again ensure the visual pleasure of the visitors.